Are you interested in starting an online business but not exactly sure how to get started?

-In today's hard scramble digital world, you may have come across several great ways to make money online.
-By and large, these options (e.g. online surveys, affiliate marketing, pay-per-click (PPC) advertising, etc.) are good for supplementing your full-time job.
+In today's hard scramble "side hustle" digital world, you may have come across several great ways to make money online.
+By and large, these options (e.g. online surveys, affiliate marketing, pay-per-click (PPC) advertising, etc.) are great ways for supplementing your full-time job.

-However, if you are more ambitious and want to gain financial independence, the time has come to consider starting and running your own online business.
+However, if you are more ambitious and want to gain financial independence, the time has come to consider starting and running your own online business, something that create a full-time income and give you the time freedom to enjoy it.

 What does it take to start an online business?
 Certainly, the niche you choose to operate in will have a huge influence in the success or failure of your online business as you want to be sure to focus on markets that have a large amount of buyers with money.
 Once you've selected a profitable niche than it will come down to having a good website, understanding your market, and creating great marketing messages for your target market.